jadaradix/jam/README.md

 A preview and a full HTML document are produced.
 Each `Ad` is built from `AdComponents` (`LinkButton`, `ProductImage` and so on), each of which is built from `AdComponentProperty`s, each with a `name` and `value`, which control the `AdComponent`'s appearance.

 Class-like components are stored in `src/models`.
-A factory produces products via a `services/products.js`, a service consuming a HTTP service abstraction `services/http.js` above AngularJS' `$http`.
+A factory produces products via a products service `services/products.js`, a service consuming a HTTP service abstraction `services/http.js` above AngularJS' `$http`.
+This seems like overkill, but a HTTP service abstraction above `$http` is highly beneficial for readability in its consumers.

 The controller renders the current `Ad`'s HTML to a preview with `ng-bind-html`.

 Handlebars syntax allows you to reference `AdComponentProperty`s within an `AdComponent`'s markup. `Ad`s share references to components, a deliberate design decision that preserves `AdComponentProperty` values when switching `Ad`s.